Skip to main content

 See, it looks just like a regular struct definition!
 The difference is in the behavior.

-Resources are useful when you want to model direct ownership.
-Traditional structs or classes from other conventional programming languages are not an ideal way to represent ownership because they can be copied.
+Resources are useful when you want to model direct ownership of an asset or an object.
+By direct ownership, we mean the ability to own an actual object that represents your asset, instead of just a password or certificate that allows you to access it.
+Traditional structs or classes from other conventional programming languages are not an ideal way to represent direct ownership because they can be copied.
 This means a coding error can easily result in creating multiple copies of the same asset, which breaks the scarcity requirements needed for these assets to have real value.
 We have to consider loss and theft at the scale of a house, a car, or a bank account with millions of dollars, or a horse.
 Resources, in turn, solve this problem by making creation, destruction, and movement of assets explicit.

 In this tutorial, you will: